Airbnb operates as an online platform bridging the gap between those seeking rental accommodations and those with available spaces to let.

 13. Create Your Airbnb Listing

-You’ll need high quality photos to make your property stand out, especially if you have special features such as a fireplace, or a great view.
+You’ll need high quality photos to make your property stand out, especially if you have special features such as a fireplace, or a panoramic view, these should be the highlights of your visual representation.

 14. Be Successful Small Business Owners of an Airbnb Business